Collective Field Theory for Quantum Hall States

+In this definition we assume that the field has no zero modes \(\int \varphi\, dV=0\) and is therefore globally defined on the Riemann surface.
+Expectation values are obtained by a functional integral over the field with the appropriate action as opposed to the multiple integral in \eq{2}.
+The collective field $\varphi$ defined by its expansion at infinity \eq{5} can be extended to the finite part of the plane excluding the positions of particles where the current has poles \(\p\varphi|_{z\to z_i}\sim-1/(z-z_i)^{} \).
+This field is defined as where $G$ is the Green function of the Laplace-Beltrami operator $\Delta$ {with the zero mode removed}, and which satisfies

+By definition, the collective field is a solution of the Poisson equation where $\rho(\xi)$ is the particle density.

+We now specialize our discussion to the Laughlin state on genus-0 surfaces, but the final results hold for any genus.
+The Laughlin wave function reads

+where $m = 1/\nu$ is an integer, $\nu$ is the filling fraction, and \(Q\) is the `magnetic' potential of a slow varying magnetic field $B$.
+Below we set \(e=\hbar=1\).

-The normalization factor $\mathcal Z[g]$ encodes the structure of the underlying geometry.
-We call it the {\it generating functional} The generating functional is independent of the choice of coordinates and depends only on the geometry of the surface.
+The normalization $\mathcal{Z}$, known as the generating functional, was studied in \cite{clw,CLWBig}.
+The generating functional is independent of the choice of coordinates and depends only on the geometry of the surface through functionals of the metric.

-The integral converges if the number of particles $N \leq \nu N_\phi + 1$ (more generally, $N \leq \nu N_\phi + \frac\chi 2$, where $\chi$ is the Euler characteristic of the manifold).
-This condition follows for genus zero by requiring the wave function to be regular at infinity.